-If possible, consider ramping up your D&O insurance efforts during the D&O renewal cycle that takes place the year before your IPO.
+While the timeline above is specific to IPO companies, the milestones are relevant to IPOs, direct listings, and de-SPAC transactions.
+It will be helpful to discuss the nuances with a D&O insurance specialist.
+If possible, consider ramping up your D&O insurance limits during the D&O renewal cycle that takes place the year before you plan to go public.
 This allows you to make a few easy but strategic moves that can yield significant benefits later.